tubalmartin/riloadr/README.md

          * All options:
          * - The group's name will be 'main-col-images' and the root will be the <div id="main-column"> element.
          * - The base URL for each image is already set so you don't need to include it in each <img> tag.
-         * - Images will load when the user is likely to see them (above the fold).
+         * - Images will load when the user is likely to see them.
          * - If an image in this group fails to load, Riloadr will try to load it 1 more time.
          */
         var group2 = new Riloadr({
             root: 'main-column', // ID
             name: 'main-col-images',
             base: 'images/{breakpoint-name}/', // {breakpoint-name} will be replaced by one of your breakpoints names
-            defer: 'belowfold',
+            defer: {
-            foldDistance: 125,
+                mode: 'invisible',
+                threshold: 125
+            },
             ignoreLowBandwidth: true, // Hi-Res images will be requested regardless of connection speed
             onload: function(){
                 // Image x is loaded